Wearing a mask or a face covering

 People wearing a mask or face covering are required to continue applying the other protective health measures.
 For more information, consult the page Steps for limiting the spread of respiratory infectious diseases.

-The following individuals are recommended to wear a mask or a face covering:
+The following individuals are recommended to wear a mask:

 • People with weakened immune systems